jelenadjuric01/Software-Disambiguation/sonad_package/README.md

 ## Initial Configuration

-Before using SONAD, you **must install and configure SOMEF**
+Before using SONAD, you **must make sure that SOMEF works**
 (https://github.com/KnowledgeCaptureAndDiscovery/somef/?tab=readme-ov-file),
 which is used for software metadata extraction.

-Follow their installation instructions to make sure `somef` runs correctly on your system.
+Follow their instructions to make sure `somef` runs correctly on your system.
+It is installed with sonad, but the user should check if somef works before running sonad.

 It is also **strongly recommended to provide a GitHub API token** to avoid rate limits when querying GitHub.
-You can configure this once using:
+You can configure this for sonad and somef once using:

+If you wish not to use GitHub token, you then need to configure somef with automatic option (somef configure -a).

 ```
 sonad configure